 Another note here is to check your windows to ensure they are sealed properly.
-This could not only cost you hundreds of dollars a year but also make a dent in how much energy you are using.
+This could cost you hundreds of dollars a year and make a dent in how much energy you are using.

 15. Find Ways to Be More Fuel-Efficient on the Road

 If you must drive, consider a few of these tips:

 - Save gas by taking off your roof rack.
 It creates resistance, meaning you have to use more fuel to get from point A to B.